+To Professor HOLLOWAY.
+To Professor HOLLOWAY.
 Sir,-The Lord has permitted to be wrought a wonderful cure of Cancers or Abscesses, of 12 years' standing, in my wife's breast.
-Inhelatter part of the time, eleven wounds were open at once.
-The Faculty declared the case open at once.
+Inhe-latter part of the time, eleven wounds were open at once.
 The Faculty declared the case as past cure, several pieces of bone has come away, and I expected that my poor wife would soon have been taken from me.
-It was then that a friend recommended the use of your Pills and Ointment, which, to our utter astonishment, a the space of about three months, healed up he breast as soundly as ever it was in her life.

-he breast as soundly as ever it was in her life.

-I shall ever remain, your grateful servant,

-(Signed) RICHARD BULL.

-WHEESING ON THE CHEST AND

-SHORTNESS OF BREATH.

-Copy of a Letter from Mr. Jeremiah Casey, No.

-1, Compton place, Compton-street, Brunswick square, London, A pril 25th, 1845.

-To Professor Holloway.

-Sir,-I beg to inform you that I believe I had been, for more than three years, one of the greatest sufferers in the world with Chronic Asthma.
-For weeks together my breath was requently so short that I was afraid every moment of being choked with phlegm.
-I never went into a bed; very often, indeed, I have been obliged to pass the night without being able to recline sufficiently to lay my head on a table, lest I should be suffocated.
-No one thought I should live over the winter, nor did I expect it myself; but I am happy to say that I expect it myself; but I am happy to say that I am now able to work from morning till night; and that I sleep as well as ever I did in my life; and this miracle (I may say) was effected by rubbing your invaluable Ointment twice a day into my happy and taking conference. into my chest, and taking ten of your Pills at bed time, and ten again in the morning, for about three months.
+It was then that a friend recommended the use of your Pills and Ontiment, which, to our utter astonishment and Ointment, which, to our utter astonishment, in the space of about three months, healed up in the space of about three months, healed up the breast as soundly as ever it was in her life.
+I shall ever remain, your grateful servant, (Signed) Richard Bull.
+WHEESING ON THE CHEST AND SHORTNESS OF BREATH.
+Copy of a Letter from Mr Jeremiah Casey, No. 1, Compton place, Compton-street, Bruns-wick square.
+London.
+A pril 25th 1845 wick square, Loadon, April 25th, 1845.
+To Professor HoLLowar.
+Sir,-I beg to inform you that I believe I had been, for more than three years, one of the greatest sufferers in the world with Chronic Asthena For works the world with Chronic Asthma.
+For weeks together my breath was frequently so short that I was afraid every moment of being choked with phlegm.
+I never went into a bed; very often, indeed, I have been obliged to pass the night without being ableto recline sufficiency to lay my head on a table, lest I should be sufficientd.
+No one though I should be sentocated.
+No due though I should live over the winter, nor did I expect it myself; but I am happy to say that I am now able to work from morning till night, and that I sleep as well as ever I did in my life; and this miracle (I may say) was effected by rubbing your invaluable Ointment twice a day into my chest, and taking ten of your Pills at bed time, and ten again in the morning, for about three months.
 JEREMIAH CASEY.
+IN ALL DISEASES of the Skin, Bad Legs, O d Wounds and Ulcers, Bad Breasts, Sore